AlonurKomilov/analyticbot/PR-6_VALIDATION_COMPLETION_REPORT.md

-# Phase 6: Validation & Smoke Testing Results
+# PR-6: Validation & Smoke Testing Results

 ## Overview
 Completed comprehensive validation of the deduplication and canonicalization project to ensure all functionality remains intact after the architectural changes.